 - Velocity (V) of the fluid.

-- Friction of the fluid in contact with the pipe.
+- The friction of the fluid in contact with the pipe.

 - Viscosity (µ) of the fluid.